Joseph Sciorra, Ph.D.

 Sciorra received his Ph.D. from the Department of Folklore and Folklife at the University of Pennsylvania.
 As a folklorist, he researches and publishes on everyday, vernacular culture, including religious practices, cultural landscapes, and popular music, among other topics.

-He is editor of the peer-reviewed, social science journal, Italian American Review and Italian Folk: Vernacular Culture in Italian-American Lives (Fordham University Press, 2011), the co-editor of poet Vincenzo Ancona’s Malidittu la lingua/Damned Language (Legas, 1990; 2010) and Mediated Ethnicity: New Italian-American Cinema (John D. Calandra Italian American Institute, 2010), and author of R.I.P.: Memorial Wall Art (Henry Holt & Co., 1994; Thames and Hudson, 2002).
+He is editor of the peer-reviewed social-science and cultural-studies journal Italian American Review and of Italian Folk: Vernacular Culture in Italian-American Lives (Fordham University Press, 2011).
+He is the co-editor of Embroidered Stories: Interpreting Women's Domestic Needlework from the Italian Diaspora (University of Mississippi Press, 2014), Graces Received: Painted and Metal Ex-Votos from Italy (John D. Calandra Italian American Institute, 2012), Mediated Ethnicity: New Italian-American Cinema (John D. Calandra Italian American Institute, 2010), and of poet Vincenzo Ancona’s Malidittu la lingua/Damned Language (Legas, 1990; 2010).
+He is the author of R.I.P.: Memorial Wall Art (Henry Holt & Co., 1994; Thames and Hudson, 2002).
+His book Built with Faith: Italian American Imagination and Catholic Material Culture in New York City (University of Tennessee Press) is scheduled to be published in 2014.

 Sciorra has conceptualized and curated several exhibitions, including “Evviva La Madonna Nera!: Italian-American Devotion to the Black Madonna” and “Sacred Emblems, Community Signs: Historic Flags and Religious Banners from Italian Williamsburg, Brooklyn.”